Skip to Content

 masa ball

-Then I use a heavy pot to flatten it.
+Then use a heavy pot to flatten it or you can use a tortilla press.
+Either one works fine.

 flattened pupusa dough